 |Variable rates from (APR)*||Fixed rates from (APR)*|

-*Lowest rates shown include an interest-only repayment discount and a 0.25% interest rate reduction for Auto Debit Reward.
+*Lowest rates shown include a 0.25% interest rate reduction for automatic payments

 Discover Student Loans has knowledgeable, US-based Student Loan Specialists ready to help customers 24/7 for the life of the loan.
 Borrowers can check their loan balance through an online account or over the phone.
 Payments can be made online, over the phone, by mail, or set up to be automatically deducted from a checking or savings account.
-While enrolled in automatic payments during repayment, borrowers receive a 0.25% interest rate reduction2
+While enrolled in automatic payments, borrowers receive a 0.25% interest rate reduction1

 Eligibility requirements for Discover Student Loans